 Step 8 – Coat The Seams With Mud

 Make sure that you coat all the uneven seams with drywall joint compound or mud using the drywall knife.
 Leave the first coat to dry overnight and then apply a second coat using a 6” knife, let it dry and recoat the seams a third time using an 8” knife.

 Step 9 – Sand The Coated Area

 Let the final coat dry and then sand all the repaired areas using 120-grit sandpaper.
 Use a work light to make sure all areas are flat, even, and smooth.

 Step 10 – Apply The Texture

-Hope this information and our step-by-step manual was useful for you!
-Did you like How To Fix Drywall Seams After Painting article?
-Please comment and check our other posts – Best Subfloor Adhesive could interesting for you!
+Hope this information and our step-by-step manual were useful for you!
+Did you like the How To Fix Drywall Seams After Painting article?
+Please check our other posts – Best Subfloor Adhesive could interesting for you!